 Even worse, the person who you helped most likely has bad credit.
 So he or she does not care whether another negative mark appears on his or her credit report.
 Needless to say, you have much more to lose.

 Remember, one missed or late payment could mean a black mark on your credit.
-You may not be very willing to forgive or forget, and that can definitely destroy a friendship and has ruined families.
+You may not be very willing to forgive or forget, and that can definitely destroy a friendship or sever family ties.

-You are 100 percent liable on the loan that could be a significant amount.
+5. You are 100 percent liable on a loan that could be a significant amount

-You could face tax consequences if the debt is settled.
+6. You could face tax consequences from co-signing a loan if the debt is settled

 The lender might not want to go through the trouble of suing you and agree to settle the balance owed.
 That will mean you could have tax liability for the difference.
 Meaning if you owe $10,000 and settle for $4,000, you may have to report the other $6,000 as “debt forgiveness income” on your tax returns.